< Go to Backpacking Tents

 Bottom line: A decent middle of the road backpacking tent for two.

 After its makeover in 2014, the MSR Hubba Hubba NX was a top-of-the-line tent that was a competitor with the best.
-But this summer, we realized that it is now falling behind the leader board as new models are coming out that are lighter and more comfortable for backpacking.
-It is now a middle of the pack tent.
-MSR trimmed a whole pound off the Hubba Hubba's weight by using lightweight fabrics, mini zippers, and thoughtful design.
+But during testing this spring and the spring before, we realized that it now scores as a middle-of-the-pack tent as new models are coming out that are lighter and more comfortable for backpacking.
+In the redesign, MSR trimmed a fair chunk of weight off the Hubba Hubba by using lightweight fabrics, mini zippers, and a thoughtful design.
 The new design was used to optimize space while keeping down the weight; however, these days, it is not the tent we're reaching for quite as often as some of the other contenders.

-We think the Hubba Hubba NX is a good all-around backpacking tent that competes strongly with the Big Agnes Copper Spur HV UL2 in its weight and livability categories.
+We think the Hubba Hubba NX is a good all-around backpacking tent that competes strongly with the Big Agnes Copper Spur HV in its weight and livability categories.
 It has two doors, excellent ventilation, and adequate space for a lightweight tent.
-It is not as durable as the Hilleberg Anjan 2, and we believe it would not stand up to storms as well, but it is slightly less weight and less expensive.
-We like how compact it packs down and love that it has a floorless fast and light pitching feature that does not require buying or carrying a separate footprint.
+It is not as durable as the Hilleberg Anjan 2 GT, and we believe it would not stand up to storms as well, but it is slightly less weight and less expensive.
+We like how compact it packs down (bonus points for the cinch-able stuff sack) and love that it has a floorless fast and light pitching feature that does not require buying or carrying a separate footprint.

 RELATED REVIEW: The Best Backpacking Tents of 2017

 Over the past year, the MSR Hubba Hubba has been knocked out of the lead in the running for top backpacking tents, becoming average.
 The Big Agnes Copper Spur HV UL 2 has replaced it as one of the lighter tents we've tested this backpacking season, along with the Tarptent Double Rainbow and Big Agnes Fly Creek HV.